TFCA Annual Conference Graphic

 Dr. Danny Kistner - Director of Fire Service Programs, National Fallen Firefighters Foundation

 Dr. Danny Kistner is the Lead Coordinator for Fire Programs Outreach and Education with the National Fallen Firefighters Foundation, an Adjunct Instructor for Executive Programs with TEEX, Associate Vice President of Recruitment Services for Clear Career Professionals, and the owner of DTK Consulting, LLC.
-Daniel was conferred the Doctor of Liberal Studies degree from Southern Methodist University, Dallas TX, earned his master’s degree at OSU and undergraduate from Western Oregon University.
-Daniel received a fellowship to Harvard’s Kennedy School, Senior Executives in State and Local Government program, Cambridge MA in 2011.
-He is a Fellow with the Institute of Fire Engineers, a graduate of the Executive Fire Officer program from the National Fire Academy and held the Chief Fire Officer designation from the Center for Public Safety Excellence from 2006-23.
-He was a Board member for the IAFC’s Safety Health and Survival Section for 10 years and was a past president of the Texas Fire Chief’s Association.
-Daniel served on the Community Relations Council for the North Texas Job Corps, Advisory Committee for the non-profit One Heart McKinney charitable foundation, and was past president and 3-time Paul Harris Fellow with the McKinney Rotary Club.
+Daniel was conferred the Doctor of Liberal Studies degree from Southern Methodist University, Dallas, TX, and earned his master’s degree at OSU and undergraduate from Western Oregon University.
+Daniel received a fellowship to Harvard’s Kennedy School, Senior Executives in State and Local Government program, Cambridge, MA, in 2011.
+He is a Fellow of the Institute of Fire Engineers, an Executive Fire Officer program graduate from the National Fire Academy, and held the Chief Fire Officer designation from the Center for Public Safety Excellence from 2006-23.
+He was a Board member of the IAFC’s Safety Health and Survival Section for 10 years and was a past president of the Texas Fire Chief’s Association.
+Daniel served on the Community Relations Council for the North Texas Job Corps and Advisory Committee for the non-profit One Heart McKinney Charitable Foundation.
+He was past president and 3-time Paul Harris Fellow with the McKinney Rotary Club.

 Abstract

-The first Life Safety Summit was held twenty years ago in Tampa, FL.
-Following a series of similar summits, the 16 Life Safety Initiatives were constructed as a path to reduce preventable firefighter line of duty death.
-Recently, the 20th Anniversary of the first Summit was held in St. Louis, MO, not only commemorating that first historic event but also to evaluate their status.
+The first Life Safety Summit was held in Tampa, FL twenty years ago.
+Following a series of similar summits, the 16 Life Safety Initiatives were constructed to reduce preventable firefighter line-of-duty deaths.
+Recently, the 20th Anniversary of the first Summit was held in St. Louis, MO, to commemorate that first historic event and evaluate its status.
 Over 160 fire service representatives assembled in St. Louis to determine which, if any, Initiatives were realized and which, if any, required updating.
-The result is a model that utilizes 4-pillars and 3 domains, overhauling the Initiatives for more effective incorporation into the fire service mainstream.
-This presentation demonstrates the transition of the original Initiatives into this new model, highlighting simple, actionable steps firefighters, company officers, and chief officers may use to better incorporate their strategies.
+The result is a model that utilizes 4-pillars and three domains, overhauling the Initiatives for more effective incorporation into the fire service mainstream.
+This presentation demonstrates the transition of the original Initiatives into this new model, highlighting simple, actionable steps firefighters, company officers, and chief officers may use to incorporate their strategies better.

 How Do You Know if You're Training Enough and on the Right Stuff?